 At the conclusion of the Training Academies, each of the nine regions conduct a Regional Futures Tournament where the top athletes are selected to their respective Regional Teams for the Under 16 and Under 19 age groups.
 Under 14 athletes will be selected to move on to National Futures Championship and will play on mixed teams.
 The Under 16 and Under 19 Regional Teams will compete at the National Futures Championship.
-From the National Futures Championship, athletes will have the opportunity to be selected to various other elite programs, including the U.S. Junior National Teams.
+From the National Futures Championship, athletes will have the opportunity to be selected to various other elite programs, including the U.S. Junior National Teams and AAU Junior Olympics.

 The inaugural Presidents' Day Showcase (PDS) held February 13-15 in Lakewood Ranch, Fla., marked the first time Futures Program athletes could be evaluated at a tournament for possible advancement into a Level I Futures training site.
 USA Field Hockey’s selection team evaluated more than 100 athletes from across the country who had been recommended by their club team coaches.
 There was no cost to the athlete and all evaluations were done during regular pool play.

 Based on the positive feedback received from the pilot program at PDS, the USA Field Hockey Futures Program has decided to offer similar selection opportunities at the 2016 National Hockey Festival being held in West Palm Beach, Fla.
 November 24-27.
 Details about those selection opportunities will be announced in the lead up to the event.